Causally Fair Node Classification on Non-IID Graph Data: Problem Formulation

-An illustrative example of an NSCM with two variables $S,X$ is shown in Figs.~\ref{fig:n}, \ref{fig:cd} and \ref{fig:ig}, which show the network/graph $\mathcal{G}$, the causal diagram $\mathcal{C}$, and the interference graph.
-The structural equations of the NSCM can be given by
+An illustrative example of an NSCM with two variables $S,X$ is shown in Figures~\ref{fig:interference_graph}, \ref{fig:network_topology}, and \ref{fig:causal_diagram}, which show the interference graph, the network $\mathcal{G}$, and the causal diagram $\mathcal{C}$.
+In this example, the structural equation of this NSCM is

-To further simplify representation, we introduce a hybrid graph, the networked causal diagram $\mathcal{N}$, which integrates network information with the causal diagram while omitting detailed interference structure, as shown in Fig.~\ref{fig:ncd}.
-In the networked causal diagram, the solid line arrow represents the case where the causal effect is transmitted only from a variable of an individual to another variable of the same individual as seen in the traditional SCM (not showing in this example), while the double line arrow represents the existence of interference between different individuals in $\mathcal{G}$ when the causal effect is transmitted from one variable to another.
-For $k=1$, the interference solely occurs between nodes that are immediate neighbors, while for $k>1$, the interference propagates through multiple hops in a message-passing fashion.
-Given the networked causal diagram, the causal inference task is to infer the interventional distribution $P(x|do(s))\! \defeq \!
-P(x|do(S=s))$ from observational data.
+To further simplify representation, we introduce a hybrid graph--the networked causal diagram $\mathcal{N}$--that integrates network information with the causal diagram while omitting detailed interference structure, as shown in Figure~\ref{fig:networked_causal_diagram}.
+In this networked causal diagram, the solid line arrow represents the case where the causal effect is transmitted only from a variable of an individual to another variable of the same individual as seen in the traditional SCM (not shown in this example), while the double line arrow represents the existence of interference between different individuals in $\mathcal{G}$ when the causal effect is transmitted from one variable to another.
+For $k=1$, the interference solely occurs between nodes that are immediate neighbors, while for $k>1$, the interference can propagate through multiple hops in a message-passing fashion.

+Given the NSCM formulation, the causal inference task is to infer the interventional distribution $P(x|do(s))\! \defeq \!
+P(x|do(S=s))$ from observational graph data.